-We have a dedicated wood work room with a specialist carpenter and natural wood wood expert.
+We have a dedicated woodwork room with a specialist carpenter and natural woodwork expert.
 The children develop skills from whittling to joint making and basic carpentry.

 All primary years

 Handwork is a dedicated lesson, in addition to the main lesson.
-The children will futher develop cognitive, mathematical and creative attributes whilst learning the practical skills of sewing, spinning, weaving and crocheting.
+The children will further develop cognitive, mathematical and creative attributes whilst learning the practical skills of sewing, spinning, weaving and crocheting.